 \subsection{$D\bar D$ scattering with $l=0$ near threshold}

 This analysis employs four energy levels closest to the $2m_D$ threshold in the $A_1^{(+)}$ irreps shown in Fig.~\ref{fig:Ecm}: these are levels $n=2(3)$ from $|\vec P|=0(1)$ on both volumes.
-An analysis also including levels $n=3,4$ from the moving frame $P^2=2$ on the $N_L=32$ ensemble (indicated by the gray points in Fig.~\ref{fig:DD} below $E_{cm}=3.9$~GeV) leads to consistent results.
 The charmonium-like state obtained lies just below threshold, therefore the relative error on its binding energy given in Eq.~(\ref{chic0DD-lat}) is large.
 We note that 6\% of the bootstrap samples do not render any poles on the real axes --- this corresponds to the bootstraps for which $p\cot\delta /E_{cm}$ just fails to cross the orange line in Fig.~\ref{fig:DD}a.
 An additional 6\% of the bootstrap samples render a virtual bound state - this corresponds to the bootstraps for which $p\cot\delta /E_{cm}$ crosses $ip/E_{cm}=|p|/E_{cm}$ rather than $- |p|/E_{cm}$ in Fig.~\ref{fig:DD}a.
 Both of these scenarios happen in extreme cases and end up within the 32\% of bootstrap samples that are excluded when computing the errors via (\ref{cov}).
 In Fig.~\ref{fig:elasticDD_110110}, we present the pole positions along the (virtual) bound state constraints across the bootstrap samples showing the continuous distribution of the poles along the constraint curves and hence also across the Riemann sheets.

 The preferred fit with the scattering parameters (\ref{DD-params}) utilizes the 4 levels shown in violet in Fig.~\ref{fig:DD}a.
 We also performed the fits using the 3 lowest levels, the 6 lowest levels and all 7 levels shown: the ensemble averages of the data lead to a bound state in all these fits and the binding energy is within the error given in Eq.~(\ref{chic0DD-lat}).

 This analysis of $D\bar D$ scattering near threshold includes only the eigen-states with energies close to the threshold and omits the eigen-state related to $\chi_{c0}(1P)$, which is significantly below threshold.
 We are unable to constrain the $D\bar D$ scattering below the lowest violet point in Fig.~\ref{fig:DD}a.
 Hence, the pole at around $E_{cm}\simeq 3.80~$GeV, which would arise at the crossing of the orange and red curves (and would violate the consistency check, see Section VC of \cite{Piemonte:2019cbi}), is below the region in which our analysis can reasonably be applied and also outside of the energy range of interest.